christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 Throughout antiquity, from the pharaohs of Egypt to the emperors of Persia and Rome, religion served as a key instrument of imperial control, using syncretism to create a compliant population that served the interests of the ruling elite.
-These elites used religion, as well as an incredible number of regional aliases, locations, fictional stories, and faked deaths for their family members to control the population.
-They role-played as deities, religious figures, and different characters as if they were actors in a play.
-This was done to hide the fact that the people were ruled by dynasties and to give the population an illusion of upward social mobility or implanting a sense of false hope.
-These religions were also money making schemes.
+These elites employed religion, as well as an incredible number of regional aliases, locations, fictional stories, and fabricated deaths for their family members to control the population.
+They role-played as deities, religious figures, and various characters as if they were actors in a play.
+This was done to obscure the fact that the people were ruled by dynasties and to give the population an illusion of upward social mobility or implanting a sense of false hope.
+These religions were also money-making schemes.

 The figure of Jesus Christ (of Nazareth) was a literary creation of these elites, incorporating elements of various historical and mythological figures to